alvinshon/apsc160/README.md

 # apsc160
-A repository for APSC 160 projects
+A repository for APSC 160 projects.